jriguera/ansible-ironic-standalone/README.md

 configuration file to get a clean installation and try again.

-There are 4 main playbooks here:
+There are 5 main playbooks here:

- * `setup-ironic` to deploy a real server configuring all the software.
+ * `setup-ironic.yml` to deploy a real server configuring all the software.
  Probably you will have to adapt some parameters there like dnsmasq interfaces (e.g. *eth1*, *em1* ...).
 The rest of the parameters (IP's, DNS, ...) are defined in the Ansible inventory (see *hosts/allinone*) and/or in *group_vars* folder.
- * `add-baremetal` to manually define and deploy a server with Ironic.
+ * `add-baremetal.yml` to manually define and deploy a server with Ironic.
  When it runs, it will ask you for an id (name) which has to match to a file with a server parameters definition (IPMI, networks, bonding ...) in *servers* folder (optionally you can also define a *.cloudconfig* configuration in the same way).
- * `del-baremetal` to delete a server defined in Ironic with the previous playbook.
+ * `del-baremetal.yml` to delete a server defined in Ironic with the previous playbook.
 When it runs, it will power off the server and remove it from Ironic.
  It does not trigger additional cleaning steps like wipe the disks.
  * `site.yml` and `add-vbox.yml` just for a demo with Vagrant, see below.
+ * `setup-ironic-boshregistry.yml` is the same as `setup-ironic` plus a Lua implementation for BOSH Registry using Nginx or OpenResty (in Centos/RH).

 Notes: